-Planning a wedding is hard enough, but when you only have a month to do it in, it suddenly becomes a real challenge.
+Planning one wedding is hard enough, but when you only have a month to plan two in, it suddenly becomes a real challenge.
 It was a massive project with a very short deadline.
 If it had been anything but OUR BIG DAY, I’d have pushed back on the timeline, but the compensation for getting it all done on time was so rewarding that I took it on!

 Here is how we did it:

 2. Planned slowly to move quickly.
 Some people just jump in, then hit a dead end because they didn’t think things through or they didn’t have the right resources.
 We spent a few days talking things through and then organised priorities based on available time and resources.
-We had already stayed at a number of venues in the North East which were worthy contenders when it came to staging our reception (mehmoonee).
+We had already stayed at a number of venues in the North East which were worthy contenders when it came to staging our mehmoonee (reception).
 They included Matfen Hall in Northumberland, Jesmond Dene House in Newcastle and Lumley Castle in County Durham.
-We didn’t set our hearts on one and instead got a last-minute deal with Lumley in a truly grand setting…for half than what we would have paid if we’d booked months in advance.
+We didn’t set our hearts on one and instead got a last-minute deal with Lumley for half than what we would have paid if we’d booked months in advance.

 4. Made a clear division of labour.
-We createda clear checklist of the items to be completed with dates and times.
-Music for the DJ was going to be our own #multicultural mix only…which he wasn’t too impressed with having to play, but did so out of respect.
-It did mean that no one left the dancefloor however, so it must have been OK.
+We created a clear checklist of the items to be completed with dates and times.
+Music for the DJ was going to be our own Persian mix only … which he wasn’t too impressed with having to play, but did so eventually out of respect.
+It did mean that no one left the dance floor however, so it must have been OK.